ChristianAhrens/SpaConBridge/README.md

 ![Showreel.012.png](Resources/Documentation/Showreel/Showreel.012.png "Multislider extended multiselection interaction")

-Extended Sound Object multiselection visualization and interaction can be activated with a toggle button in the lower button bar.
+Extended SoundObject multiselection visualization and interaction can be activated with a toggle button in the lower button bar.
 When enabled, the currently active multiselection of Sound Objects can be moved, rotated and scaled using the two interaction-handles.
 The Sound Objects part of the currently active multiselection are visualized with connecting lines.